gonthegeek/ventas-Pronosticos/docs/core/SRS_REQUIREMENTS.md

 3. **Peak Hour Analysis**: Compare all Fridays at 20:00 to identify consistent patterns
 4. **Day-of-Week Patterns**: Compare all Mondays, Tuesdays, etc. at specific hours
 5. **Custom Ranges**: Any date range for special events or promotions
+6. **Hourly Cross-Week Analysis**: Compare same hour across all days of the week (e.g., 5 PM on Monday, Tuesday, Wednesday, etc.)

 #### **SRS #2: Comisiones mensuales** ✅
 - **Status**: Complete Implementation